 This course introduces the concept of sustainability, including its environmental, social and economic dimensions.
 Students will trace the history of sustainable development and explore how humans can take action to reverse harm and improve sustainability.
-Particular attention will focus upon sustainability in Edmonton.
+Field trips will focus upon sustainability in Edmonton.

-ENVS 300 - Humankind and the Biosphere Every Year, Fall 3(3-2-0)
+ENVS 300 - Humankind and the Biosphere

-This course is a discussion of humankind's place in nature and of its responsibility for other organisms, the environment and resources.
+This course is a discussion of humankind's place in nature and of its responsibility for other organisms, the environment and resources